 Broadly put UK visa statutes for immigrants has been classified into tier system – Tier-1 and Tier 2 eligibilities are assessed on basis of point based evaluation of migrant profiles.

-Especially from Asia and primarily India more and aspirants have been lining up to grab opportunities to shift to UK.
+Especially from Asia and primarily India more and aspirants have been lining up to grab opportunities to shift to United Kingdom.

 Introduced in 2008, and prior to the changes in November 2014, the Tier 1 Investor Visa allowed an individual with a minimum of £1m to invest in the UK to stay in the UK long-term.
 UK Visa and Immigration Services (UKVI) said that applications lodged from 5 November 2014 will be considered under the new rules.
 Under the previous rules, £750,000 of the minimum £1m investment had to be invested in UK government bonds, share capital or loan capital in active and trading companies registered in the UK.
 It is hoped that the Tier 1 investor visa will continue to be attractive for high net worth individuals seeking entry to the UK.